Bitbrackets/bitbrackets_smart_contracts/README.md

 ### How get JSON sample with events info.

-There is a test file named `./test/ContestPoolFactoryCreateEventsDataTest.js`.
 To generate events data, you need to run that file using the command line:

+``
-`truffle test ./test/ContestPoolFactoryCreateEventsDataTest.js`
+truffle test ./test/ContestPoolFactoryCreateEventsDataTest.js
+``

 After executing the test, it will create an `events.json` file in the root folder.
 That file will contains all events data.